lipanski/hexagonly/README.md

 Provides helper classes for performing flat-topped hexagonal tiling and other polygon-related operations.

-## Motivation

-A personal project required me to **group geographical coordinates** on a map, compute different stats for individual groups and display those stats in such a way that made them visually identify their groups.
-Squares and rectangles didn't really work for me, because different points on the boundries aren't equally distanced to the center.
-Circles would have been a good option for grouping objects in a 2-dimensional space, but then again circles are not really *tileable*.
-**Hexagons**, on the other hand, combine properties of the two shapes: they are easily tileable and have (sort of) a radius.

-I've tested this on my project with > 5000 points, but I guess it should work with **2D games** as well, or anything else that requires tiling or polygon-related operations.

 ## Features

 - Currently supported shapes: Point, Polygon, Hexagon.